JvFg92/DH_Aplication/README.md

 - DH.py:
   - Calculation of direct kinematics (with and without geometry errors applied to the joints) algebraically and numerically;
   - Trajectory error calculation;
+  - Definition of end effector coordinates;
   - Graphical plotting of the mechanism after joint movement;

-- Method_validate.py:
+- Anthropomorphic_Arm.py:
   - File containing the validation of the method, described in sequence;

-- main.py:
+- Spherical_Arm.py:
   - File containing secondary validation with a spherical arm;

-- test.py:
+- Three-link_planar_arm.py:
   - File containing the use of the method in a model link for research.

 The development of the method was validated using an anthropomorphic arm with 3 cylindrical joints (Image 1 - Anthropomorphic Arm), where the direct kinematics coincided with what was expected in the bibliography (Results)!

-*Note: Future tests will be performed in the test.py file.
+*Note: New additions may occur according to usage needs.

 ## **Antropomorphic Arm**